INDElab/conversationkg/analytics/node_classification/.mds/KG_extraction.md

 # TextKG

-  - besides the "scaffolding" structure metnioned above (see [All KGs](#all-kgs)), the TextKG is obtained purely from IE methods; that is, all information contained in TextKG originates from emails' bodies
+  - besides the "scaffolding" structure mentioned above (see [All KGs](#all-kgs)), the TextKG is obtained purely from IE methods; that is, all information contained in TextKG originates from emails' bodies

-  -

 ## (Vertices, Edges)